OwenCookman/owen-webdev/TESTING.md

 - Open the webpage in a new browser window
 - Select the link in the navbar titled "Login" and see the `login.html` page load
-- Enter a valid username and password for a user who has asked a question and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Enter a valid username and password for a user who has asked a question and see that you are redirected to the `index.html` page and the message "You have successfully logged in" is showing at the top of the page
 - Select the link in the navbar titled "Profile" or the link in the footer and see the `profile.html` page load
 - Click on the section titled "Your Questions" and see the collapse open to reveal the question you had asked
 - Click the button labelled "Edit" and see that the `question.html` page loads with the fields filled in with the